jflambert/hasura-remote-schema/README.md

 # hasura-remote-schema
 An attempt to demonstrate Hasura's irritating handling of offline remote schemas as invalid metadata.
-Please refer to [Issue #5117](https://github.com/hasura/graphql-engine/issues/5117) for more details.
 Executing `docker-compose up` will trigger the following sequence:

  1. `postgres` starts and creates three databases: `parent`, `child1`, `child2`
  2. `hasura-parent` starts with two remote schemas: `hasura-child1` and `hasura-child2`